pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ![pulumi ai](image-2.png)

 It's looking pretty good for a simple deployment.
-We cant get too confident yet but since we are brave let's proceed.
-I have a kind cluster deployed with codespaces docker-in-docker so let's use that to try the deployment.
-Proceed through the prompts and we will come to our next steps.
+We cant get too confident yet but fortune favors the bold so let's proceed in hopes of *good* fortune today.
+I already ran `kind create cluster` in my Codespaces using the included Devcontainer `docker-outside-of-docker` "feature", so let's start by trying the deployment there to to test.
+Proceed through the remaining prompts from the `pulumi new` interactive cli and then you can continue to next steps.

 ![python venv ready to rock and roll](image-3.png)

 I chose python for this project, but you can choose any of the supported languages.
 We can see that `pulumi new` has created a new python virtual environment for us programatically.
 In addition to the boilerplate to support our new project, Pulumi AI wrote the first iteration of our Python Minecraft Deployment IaC!
 The next steps are printed on screen.
 Assuming your kind cluster and kubeconfig are ready to roll we just have one step left.

+Hint, this is where we get the name for our annual "[Pulumi Up](https://youtu.be/J5BudoobwgY) confrence.

+**Follow the link for the full playlist of 2023 Pulumi Up sessions**

 ```bash
 pulumi up -y